openbmc/openbmc/poky/documentation/overview-manual/intro.rst

 best-known-methods (BKMs), and any other high-level introductory information suitable for a new Yocto Project user.

-The following list describes what you can get from this manual:
+Here is what you can get from this manual:

 -  :ref:`overview-manual/yp-intro:introducing the yocto project`\ *:*
    This chapter provides an introduction to the Yocto Project.
 You will learn